-53 httpServerDoSAttackTrap httpConnection- Stats httpsConnec- tionStats webmgt This trap is sent to management station(s) when the HTTP server is under Denial of Service attack.
-The HTTP and HTTPS connections are sampled at a 15 second interval.
-This trap is sent every 1 minute while the HTTP server detacts it is under attack. detects it is under attack.
+53 httpServerDoSAttackTrap httpConnection- Stats webmgt This trap is sent to management station(s) when the HTTP server

+httpsConnec- is under Denial of Service attack.

+tionStats The HTTP and HTTPS connec-

+tions are sampled at a 15 second

+interval.
+This trap is sent every 1

+minute while the HTTP server

+detects it is under attack